-The fast growth rate of diagnostic imaging has led Roche to select Geneva University (UNIGE) as a Centre of Excellence for diag nostic research, aimed at personalized medical diagnosis and treatment, using a translational approach in a strategic partnership including the University Hospitals of Geneva (HUG) and the Swiss Institute of Bioinformatics (SIB).
+The fast growth rate of diagnostic imaging has led Roche to select Geneva University (UNIGE) as a Centre of Excellence for diagnostic research, aimed at personalised medical diagnosis and treatment, using a translational approach in a strategic partnership including the University Hospitals of Geneva (HUG) and the Swiss Institute of Bioinformatics (SIB).

 ABIONIC Revolutionizing the world of in vitro diagnostics

-Founded in 2010 by Nicolas Durand and Iwan Märki, Abionic developped its nano-, bio- and medical- technology within the Swiss federal Institute of Technology in Lausanne (EPFL).
+Founded in 2010 by Nicolas Durand and Iwan Märki, Abionic developed its nano-, bio- and medical- technology within the Swiss federal Institute of Technology in Lausanne (EPFL).

 A rich environment for development